thomasaltenburger98/movie-recommendation/README.md

 ## Features

-[x] -> not finished yet

-- User Registration: Users can create an account to access personalized movie recommendations. [x]
+- User Registration: Users can create an account to access personalized movie recommendations.
-- User Authentication: Secure user authentication is implemented to protect user accounts. [x]
+- User Authentication: Secure user authentication is implemented to protect user accounts.
-- Movie Search: Users can search for movies by title, genre, or other criteria.
+- Movie Search: Users can search for movies by title
 - Movie Ratings: Users can rate movies.
 - Past movie ratings: Users can see all rated movies.
+- Watch-List
 - Recommendation Engine: The app utilizes a machine learning algorithm to suggest movies based on user preferences and ratings.
-- Genre Filtering: Users can filter movie recommendations based on specific genres.
-- User Dashboard: Users have access to a personalized dashboard that displays their ratings, watched movies, and recommended movies.
+(User-based collaborative filtering)

 ## Technologies Used

-- Laravel: A powerful PHP framework used for building the backend server-side logic and API endpoints.
+- Spring Boot for the main backend service (REST API)
 - Angular: A TypeScript-based web application framework used for creating the interactive frontend user interface.
-- SQLite: A relational database management system used to store movie data, user information, and ratings.
-- Python: A programming language used for the machine learning script that generates movie recommendations.
+- Postgresql
+- Python
 - Pandas: A data manipulation library in Python used for reading and processing movie data.
 - Scikit-learn: A machine learning library in Python used for calculating similarity scores and generating movie recommendations.